whosonfirst/go-webhookd-aws/README.md

 ### webhookd-lambda

 This will run `webhookd` HTTP daemon as a Lambda function.
-In order to use it you will need to configure an AWS API Gateway endpoint.
+In order to use it you will need to configure an AWS API Gateway endpoint, which is discussed below.

 #### Roles